 “We don’t quit” is the motto our Guest Speaker, Ian Jones lives by.

-At the RunFit Expo this weekend, Ian will once again lead a team of North West Police Officers to take on the Merseyside Police v Merseyside Fire & Rescue Service in the Treadmill Challenge.
-Last year the Fire and Rescue just pipped the Police to the post so the challenge is on this year to run more miles and raise even more money for COPS and The Fire Fighters Charity before taking part in the Rock n Roll Liverpool Marathon on Sunday.
+At the RunFit Expo in May, Ian will once again lead a team of North West Police Officers to take on the Merseyside Police v Merseyside Fire & Rescue Service in the Treadmill Challenge.
+For the last two years the Fire and Rescue just pipped the Police to the post so the challenge is on this year to run more miles and raise even more money for COPS and The Fire Fighters Charity before taking part in the Rock n Roll Liverpool Marathon on Sunday.

 The Police v Fire Service Treadmill Challenge raised £2,000 last year for each service’s charity that helps families of injured Police/Fire Fighters.

-But it doesn’t stop there for Ian, as next up is the 100k Lakeland Trail Ultra followed by the 100k Race to the Stones the following week.
+Ian took on the Lakeland Trail Ultra 100k in the blazing heat last July to finish in 23 hours followed by the 100k Race to the Stones the following week.

 You can catch him at any of the following presentations by Guest Speakers throughout the weekend: